-Notable for the on/off switch, which features a temperature wheel to select your desired temperature setting.
+Notable for the on and off switch, which features a temperature wheel to select your desired temperature setting.
 Ceramic plates distribute heat evenly.
 Users rave about the exceptional results they get using this travel flat iron.

 Doesn't let you know when the selected heat has been reached.

-The irons have 6 heat settings from 310°F to 410°F and heat up fast.
+The irons have 6 heat settings from 310 degrees Fahrenheit to 410 degrees Fahrenheit and heat up fast.
 Digital controls and LCD screen are easy to use and view.
 Titanium coating is strong, durable, and adds longevity to the product.
 Auto shutoff is a welcome addition.

 Some users find the lowest setting too hot, especially for fine or color-treated hair.

 The small plate width makes this ideal for shorter hair.
-Can achieve a decent maximum temperature of 450°F. Travel-ready with dual voltage for worldwide use.
+Can achieve a decent maximum temperature of 450 degrees Fahrenheit.
+Travel-ready with dual voltage for worldwide use.